-Adenocarcinoma of the pancreas afflicts approximately 83,000 people in the European Union (Eurostat 2014), over 53,000 people in the United States annually (https://seer.cancer.gov/statfacts/html/pancreas.html), and 337,000 people worldwide (World Health Organization 2014, NIH/NCI).
-It is the seventh leading cause of death from cancer in Europe (GLOBOCAN 2012) and the third leading cause of death from cancer in the United States (SEER Cancer Statistics Factsheets 2016).
-PDA represents approximately 95% of all pancreatic cancers.
-Considering that the median overall survival for previously untreated patients with good performance status is between 8.5 months (Von Hoff 2013) and 11.1 months (Conroy 2011) with the best available treatment regimens, effective treatment for PDA remains a major unmet medical need.
+Pancreatic cancer afflicts approximately 130,000 people in Europe (GLOBOCAN2018, Global Cancer Observatory/World Health Organization), over 55,000 people in the United States annually (https://seer.cancer.gov/statfacts/html/pancreas.html), and 270,000 people worldwide - excluding Europe and United States (GLOBOCAN2018).
+It has been identified as the seventh leading cause of death from cancer in Europe (GLOBOCAN 2018) and the third leading cause of death from cancer in the United States (SEER Cancer Statistics Factsheets 2019).
+On average pancreatic ductal adenocarcinoma ("PDA") represents approximately 95% of all pancreatic cancers diagnosed in given calendar year.
+Considering that the median overall survival for previously untreated patients with good performance status is between 8.5 months (Von Hoff 2013) and 11.1 months (Conroy 2011) with the best available treatment regimens, effective treatment for PDA has remained a major unmet medical need.